IRB0T/FACT/README.md

+# FACT - Forensic Artifact Comprehensive Triage

-# FACT - Designed to help FORENSIC professionals to ACT smartly
+FACT - Designed to help FORENSIC professionals to ACT smartly

 FACT is designed to automate repetitive tasks and reduces the examiner efforts and expedite the investigation by extracting vital artifacts from a mounted device, and there after apply advanced intelligence to uncover details.